m-abudayyeh/CSS-Exercise/README.md

 # CSS-Exercise

-## In this task, we translate three photos to HTML & HTML code:
+## In this task, we translate three photos to HTML & CSS code:

 1. *First Photo:*